monicathieu/spelman-wistem-psych/content/en/docs/schedule/schedule.md

 ## Week 2

 {{< alert icon="️📅" >}}
-We will have a full class on Monday, _Wednesday,_ and Thursday this week, to make up for no class the Monday after.
+We will have a full class on _Tuesday,_ _Wednesday,_ and Thursday this week.
+We will not have class this Monday (Juneteenth).
 {{< /alert >}}

 **Data wrangling: The core toolkit**